raspberrypilearning/getting-started-with-the-pico/en/step_5.md

 --- task ---

-Make sure that your Raspberry Pi Pico is connected to your computer and you have the MicroPython (Raspberry Pi Pico) interpreter selected.
+Make sure that your Raspberry Pi Pico is connected to your computer and you have selected the MicroPython (Raspberry Pi Pico) interpreter.

 --- /task ---